iSEE-Laboratory/DiffUIR/README.md

 ## Test and Calculate the Metric
 Note that the dataset of SOTS can not calculate the metric online as the number of input and gt images is different.
 Please use eval/SOTS.m.  <br>
-The pretrained weight of model-300.pt is used to test with timestep 3. <br>
+The pretrained weight of model-300.pt is used to test with timestep 3, **check double times whether you loaded**. <br>
 Notably, change the 'task' id in test.py Line 43 to your task, low-light enhancement for 'light_only', deblur for 'blur', dehaze for 'fog', derain for 'rain', desnow for 'snow'
 ```
 python test.py